Bursaries & Finance

 Financial Support available at Huish

-Below you will find information about the various bursaries available to students and loans available to people aged 19+.
-If you would like to discuss or need any further information on financial support or the Advance Learner Loans please contact our Student Finance Officer, Jo Quick at email@example.com
+Below you will find information about the various bursaries available to students, and loans available to people aged 19+.
+If you would like any further information on financial support please contact our Student Finance Officer, Jo Quick at firstname.lastname@example.org.

 Bishop Fox's Educational Foundation Grant Schemes